- Home

 A cinema ticket is about NZD 18 (USD 10.80 or EUR 10), a fitness club subscription is about NZD 60 (USD 36 or EUR 34) per month.
 Prices can vary from one city to another, as well as in relation to the services and offers of each gym.

-If you're looking to emigrate New Zealand permanently you may also like to look into options of becoming eligible for residency via skilled migrant visas.
+If you are looking to emigrate New Zealand permanently you may also like to look into options of becoming eligible for residency via skilled migrant visas.

-Things to know New Zealand has a mix of factors that affect the job market such as its remote location and geography.
-The country’s focus on sustainability is seeing growth in the renewable energy sector.
-Cities such as Wellington and Christchurch are seeing expansion in this field.
-Environmental scientists and engineers are in higher demand.
-Salaries for these roles are generally in the region of NZD 85,000 (USD 51,000 EUR 47,000).
+New Zealand has a mix of factors affecting the job market, including its remote geographic location.
+The country's focus on sustainability is driving growth in the renewable energy sector.
+Cities such as Wellington and Christchurch are seeing expansion in this field, with environmental scientists and engineers in higher demand.
+Salaries for these roles are generally around NZD 85,000 (USD 51,000 / EUR 47,000).

 Humanities and Social Sciences had its fair share of changes.
 The global pandemic that affected many industries had an impact on the tourism sector but tourism is coming back to normal and the demand for hotel management and tourism graduates is increasing.
 Many students graduate every year looking for employment in beautiful cities such as Queenstown.
 Salary for a hotel manager in New Zealand can range from $60,000 to $70,000 per annum (approximately $40,000-$42,000 USD or $39,000 EUR).